benjystanton/benjystanton.github.io/src/posts/2023-09-10-first-6-months-contracting.md

 I’m writing this from the perspective of being inside IR35.

 This means that I'm not self-employed, or running my own business.
-I'm employed by an Umbrella company who sort my pay, tax, pension and liability insurance (for a weekly fee).
+I'm employed by an umbrella company who sort my pay, (most of) my tax, my pension and my liability insurance (all for a weekly fee).

-A big chunk of my daily rate disappears before it comes to me, but I don't need to worry about saving for my tax bill or much of the paperwork associated with running a business or limited company.
+A big chunk of my daily rate disappears before it comes to me, and a lot of my tax is collected at this point via PAYE (pay as you earn).
+But I still need need put some money aside each month for paying my tax bill.
+I paid an extra fee for someone at my umbrella company to file my tax return, so that I knew exactly how much tax I owed.

+Apart from that, I don't need to worry about the paperwork associated with running a business or a limited company.

 Inside IR35 daily rates tend to be higher too, which helps to balance out the fact that the tax situation is less favourable.